tahabasri/java-spring-boot-notebook-server/README.md

 ### Variables and state

+**To enable state preservation, you should add a query param to your URL with a random session ID `?sessionId=1`.
+The value for sessionId will identify your session and retrieve your variables for future requests.**

 If a user uses a variable in a piece of code, it will be accessible on subsequent executions.
 For example.
 The following requests are send:
 ```
 {